 Ways To Live Sustainably

-* Shift your priorities so you can spend more time with family, friends, communities and the simple pleasures of the natural world.
+- Shift your priorities.
+Spend more time with family, friends, communities and the simple pleasures of the natural world.
 Make time to be the human being that you know you can be; unspoiled by fear, hatred and the drive to compete.

 - Look for guidance from the children.
 Children represent the highest stage of human evolution and they are great teachers.
 Re-learn how to cry.